dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 local logging = require("logging.logger")
 ```

-`include` and `require` are the two ways to import libraries to your script.
+`include` and `require` are the two ways to import modules to your script.
 The difference between the two is that `include` doesn't require you to have the mod installed, but `require` does.

 ## Logging

-Besides the three mods, I've also imported the logging library.
-I mentioned before another way to do logging.
-So let me show you how to create a new logger with the logging library.
+Besides the forementioned mods, we should also import the logging module.
+I mentioned before there is another way to do and it's by creating a logger with the logging module.

 ```Lua
 ---@type mwseLogger